 One of the smallest countries in Central America, Belize has one of the largest barrier reefs in the world.

 From shallow coral gardens to plunging walls in warm turquoise waters, the 300 km Belize Barrier Reef has pristine dive sites among hundreds of atolls and cayes and one giant blue hole.
 Luxury Liveaboards offer dive trips with the benefit of visiting a wider area at your leisure, without hordes of other dive operators visiting the same sites.
-Comfortable living accomodation onboard provides scuba divers the perfect base to explore this amazing natural area.
+Comfortable living accommodation onboard provides scuba divers with the perfect base to explore this amazing natural area.

-2 liveaboards in Belize
+Belize - 2 liveaboards

 Discover the best sites of Belize, including the famous Blue Hole, while sailing on the 33m luxury Belize Aggressor III liveaboard.
 All cabins include individual climate control and private en-suites.